iBlockAPI/API-Docs/source/bitcoin.rst

 gettxout
 ```````````
-Returns details about an unspent transaction output
+Returns details about an unspent transaction output.

 Params: